Lorenz Curve of the Koch Snowflake Fractal

 Wealth Distribution: a (universal) fractal phenomena

-I was teaching income distribution recently, and I thought maybe the (Koch Curve) fractal demonstrates the Lorenz Curve.
+I was teaching income distribution recently, and I thought the (Koch Curve) fractal may demonstrate the Lorenz Curve.

 After doing this entry I analysed a (Xmas) tree for Lorenz distribution.
 Click to see.